25 Gauge Butterfly Needle

 A butterfly needle is a type of needle that is often used to take blood samples.
 It is named for its resemblance to the wings of a butterfly.
 Butterfly needles are thin and have a sharp point.
 They are also flexible, which makes them easier to use than other types of needles.

-See also Butterfly Needle Blood Test
+See also Long Needle For Sewing

 Some people believe that butterfly needles are less painful than other types of needles.
 However, there is no scientific evidence to support this claim.
 In fact, some studies have shown that butterfly needles may be more painful than other types of needles.